Kode/Kore/readme.md

 ## Kore

-Kore is a C++-API for [Kinc](https://github.com/Kode/Kinc).
-It is mainly here for backwards compatibility.
-For new projects it is recommended to use Kinc (which by the way stands for Kore in C) directly because, hey, you can use C from C++.
+Kore is a low level toolkit for cross-platform game engine development and similar endeavors.
+It is comparable to SDL but bigger in scope as it also takes care of cross-platform GPU programming with multiple portable APIs to choose from.

+This is Kore's original C++-API which is now mapped to Kore 2's C-API to provide convenient backwards-compatibility.